 Devising a system can be time consuming and complex but the rewards can be life changing.
 In your specific business, a good start would be to look at the following 10 metrics and keep a close eye on them (credit: Forbes Magazine)

-Just the act of monitoring these metrics and understanding how they effect the overall performance of the business will give you powerful insights into the opportunities at your disposal.
+Just the act of monitoring these metrics and understanding how they affect the overall performance of the business will give you powerful insights into the opportunities at your disposal.

 P.S.
 This article is part of my Secrets of Success series, aimed at helping business owners and entrepreneurs with some of the key components of business success.
 The insights I wish I’d had at the start of my business career.
 I hope that by passing on these little gems of knowledge I can give you some support and help you along the pathway to growth and prosperity.